marcelbonnet/freebsd-ports/ARDOUR.md

 # Ardour BSD

-This port, named `ardour-bsd`, is a fork from Ardour.
+This port, named `ardour-devel`, is a fork from Ardour.

 My goal is: